Lievven/Snappy-Mod/README.md

 Q. Offset tool?
 Where can I find that? \
 A. Enable the advanced section of the tool.

-Q. I was hoping I could set my own distance for the snapping. \
+Q. I was hoping I could set my own distance for the snapping points. \
 A. You can!
 Simply enable the advanced section of the tool.

 Q. Why is there 2 sliders for spacing and offset each? \
 A. If you turn off the locked aspect ratio, you can set a separate spacing and offset for each axis.
 Useful for isometric maps.

-Q. What does the 'Lock Aspect Ratio' toggle do? \
+Q. What are the 'Lock Aspect Ratio' toggles doing? \
-A. Turning it off lets you use the sliders for each axis separately (see the point above).
+A. Turning them off lets you use the sliders for each axis separately (see the point above).
 This behaviour is turned off by default so you don't have to change 2 values every time.

 Q. Nothing is snapping anymore. \
 A. Have you accidentally disabled the mod or turned off snapping altogether?
 Try pressing 'S'.
 Or maybe you're just using a very fine snapping resolution.
+Try lowering the spacing.

 Q. The snapping is back to vanilla. \
 A. You might have disabled the mod.
-Or, alternatively, set the snap spacing to either 128 or 256 which are the default values for normal snapping and half snapping.
+Or alternatively you might have set the snap spacing to either 256 or 128 which are the default values for normal snapping and half snapping.

 ### Compatibility.